zipvilization/Zipvilization/world/civilization/index.md

 nav_order: 6
 description: >
   Civilization is the emergent layer of Zipvilization.
-The system defines land, population, time, constraints, and deterministic world state, but Colonists determine what ultimately emerges from those conditions.
+The system defines land, population, time, constraints, and deterministic foundations, while participation determines what may ultimately emerge from those conditions.
 permalink: /world/civilization/
 ---